PFython/time_is_money/README.md

 ## Usage

-Start time recording for client MY CLIENT NAME an activity dsecription MY CURRENT TASK:
+Start logging time for client "MY CLIENT NAME" and task "MY CURRENT TASK":

     C:\> tim.pyw "MY CLIENT NAME" "MY CURRENT TASK"

     C:\> tim.pyw CLIENT TASK

-_(I've used capital letters for emphasis but you can use whatever case you want)._
+_(I've used capital letters for emphasis but you can use whatever case you want.
+Also no need for quotation marks if you use underscores or a single word for CLIENT or TASK)._

 Stop recording time for the latest log entry: